 Choose a Delivery Model

 If you want to run the full Serval application inside your own infrastructure, you have two delivery models.
 They differ on two axes that matter for qualification: what you bring (an AWS account vs. a Kubernetes cluster) and who operates it (Serval vs. your team).- Serval-Managed in Your AWS — you provide an AWS account you own and complete a lightweight bootstrap step.
 Serval then provisions and operates the deployment inside that account via an operator appliance, without holding persistent IAM access to your AWS.
+Lower operational burden for your team.

 - Self-Managed on Your Kubernetes — you provide a Kubernetes cluster (any cloud or on-prem) and your team installs the public Serval Helm chart directly, owning installs, upgrades, and day-2 operations.
+Highest operational burden — intended for strictly air-gapped, non-AWS, on-prem, or platform-team-mandated environments.

 This page compares the two fully self-hosted delivery models.
 If you are still deciding between Hybrid and fully self-hosted, start at Self-Hosting Options.